How The Wisdom Of Crowds Theory Applies To Betting

 Conclusion

-The Wisdom of Crowds theory suggests that a large group of individuals, each with their own information and biases, can collectively make more accurate predictions than any individual expert.
-Is that really true in the case of sports betting?
+The Wisdom of Crowds theory suggests that a large group of individuals, each with their own insights, can collectively make more accurate predictions than any single expert.
+But does this always hold true in sports betting?

 Originally posted 1st June 2016 and updated for 2023.